Astra-Labs/Aureus/README.md

 ---------------------
 ### Running the documentation
 Since Aureus is in beta, you will need to download a local copy of the package onto your computer, and run the documentation on a local server.
+This will be fixed later, and hosted online.

 1) Navigate to the Package folder of the directory to be within the codebase
 2) In the terminal, run the command: